Mark Boyle (Moneyless Man)

 Mark Boyle (born 8 May 1979), also known as The Moneyless Man, is an Irish writer best known for living without money from November 2008, and for living without modern technology since 2016.
-Boyle writes regularly for the British newspaper The Guardian, and has written about his experiences in a couple of books.
+Boyle writes regularly for the British newspaper The Guardian, and has written about his experiences in several books.
 His first book, The Moneyless Man: A Year of Freeconomic Living, was published in 2010.
 His fourth book, The Way Home: Tales from a life without technology, was published in 2019.

 Boyle lives near Loughrea, in County Galway.

 Early life

 Mark Boyle took a degree in Business at the Galway-Mayo Institute of Technology, before moving to Britain in 2002.

-During the final year of his degree, Boyle watched the film Gandhi, about the life of Mohandas K. Gandhi.
+During the final year of his degree, Boyle watched the 1982 film Gandhi, about the life of Mohandas K. Gandhi.
 He has frequently cited this as the moment that changed his life.

 Early career

 During his first six years in Britain, Boyle lived in Bristol and managed two organic food companies.
 In 2007, after a conversation with a friend during which they decided "money... creates a kind of disconnection between us and our actions", Boyle set up the Freeconomy Community.